HelixOriginator/dharmic-innovation-velocity-index/README.md

 alignment with dharmic principles

-temporal ethics (optional)
+optional temporal ethics

 Kallol Wave Tracking

-Shows which phase a project is in and what is needed to reach the next stage.
+Identifies the current phase and suggests what’s needed to move forward.

 Exports and Records

-A structured project record that grows over time and can be referenced, shared, or extended.
+Creates a structured project record that can grow over time and be shared or referenced.

 Project Structure
 project-root/